Which country is cheaper, France or Germany?

 Winter is a beautiful time to visit both France and Germany.
 In general, prices tend to be a bit cheaper during this season, but it has become a bit more difficult to get off season discounts in recent years.
 Even during the cold winter months, many hotels are popular with business travelers or tour groups, which drive up prices.
 Deals on airline tickets can still be found during these low times.
 The holiday season around Christmas can also be a more expensive time to visit as vacationers head to both countries.

-Berlin is around the same temperature as Paris in the summer.
-The temperature in Berlin is usually 19°C (66°F) in July, and Paris stays around 20°C (68°F).
+In the summer, Berlin is around the same temperature as Paris.
+Typically, the summer temperatures in Berlin in July average around 19°C (66°F), and Paris averages at about 20°C (68°F).

-The sun comes out a lot this time of the year in Paris.
-People are often attracted to the plentiful sunshine in Berlin this time of the year.
+In Paris, it's very sunny this time of the year.
+It's quite sunny in Berlin.
 In the summer, Berlin often gets around the same amount of sunshine as Paris.
 Berlin gets 227 hours of sunny skies this time of year, while Paris receives 241 hours of full sun.

 Berlin usually gets less rain in July than Paris.
 Berlin gets 50 mm (2 in) of rain, while Paris receives 58 mm (2.3 in) of rain this time of the year.

-Both France and Germany are popular destinations to visit in the autumn with plenty of activities.
-The hiking trails, the shopping scene, and the natural beauty of the area are the main draw to Germany this time of year.
-Also, many travelers come to France for the hiking trails, the shopping scene, the music scene, and the natural beauty of the area.
+The autumn attracts plenty of travelers to both Germany and France.
+Many travelers come to Germany for the hiking trails, the shopping scene, and the natural beauty of the area.
+Also, many visitors come to France in the autumn for the hiking trails, the shopping scene, the music scene, and the natural beauty of the area.

-In the autumn, Berlin is cooler than Paris.
-Typically, the autumn temperatures in Berlin in October are around 10°C (50°F), and Paris is about 13°C (56°F).
+In October, Berlin is generally cooler than Paris.
+Daily temperatures in Berlin average around 10°C (50°F), and Paris fluctuates around 13°C (56°F).